7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 If not caught, it's possible your child might start to feel like she is "stupid" or "not fast enough".
 But there are awesome teaching strategies out there to conquer these disabilities and as your child's best advocate, you can help your child overcome right from the very beginning!

-For more information, Overcoming Dyslexia is a great resource.
+For more information, Overcoming Dyslexia (see book here) is a great resource.
 Another possibility could be issues with your child's eyesight or other physical problems, so make sure to visit your pediatrician for anything you suspect.

-And please note: I am not a reading specialist of any kind - just a fellow Mom (and former educator) who has had to address several of these issues with my own children.
+And please note: I am not a reading specialist - just a fellow Mom (and former educator) who has had to address several of these issues with my own children.

 If you suspect a reading disability, what harm can it do to perform a quick Google search for a reading specialist nearby and just have a chat on the phone to see what they think?